starburst997/unity-github-actions/README.md

 Build and publish your [Unity](https://unity.com/) app using [Github Actions](https://github.com/features/actions) via [GameCI](https://game.ci/).

+The following text is a copy of my blog post: [**Build and publish your Unity Game using Github Actions**](https://jd.boiv.in/post/2025/02/11/unity-github-actions.html).

 When you'll be done and setup, this project should be able to build your app for all the major platforms supported by Unity \**except consoles*\* (**Windows**, **macOS**, **Linux**, **iOS**, **Android**, **WebGL**) (**mono** or **IL2CPP** for desktops).
 You'll have an automatic workflow to publish your app to the **macOS / iOS App Store**, **Google Play Store** and hosting on **S3**.
 No need to own a Mac or maintain an external web server!

 This is very much opinionated, feel free to use as a starter-pack and modify as needed.